dbeley/playlist-versioning/README.md

 ## Requirements

+- mpd (with your library imported)
+- mpc
-- mpd/mpc
+- python
-- python/bash
+- bash
 - a list of your favorite tracks
-- a list of artists linked to a playlist
+- a list of artists linked to a playlist (see below)

 Limitations:
 - every track of an artist will be added to the same playlist
 - for now an artist can't be added to several playlists
 - mpc query language is quite limited and only support exact matches

-The script assume the library is organized with `ARTIST/ALBUM/TRACK` as folder structure.

 ## MPD matching

-Create a file `files/00-favorites.csv` containing your favorite tracks:
+Create a file `files/00-favorites_tracks.csv` containing your favorite tracks:
 ```
 ARTIST1 - FAVORITE_TRACK1
 ARTIST1 - FAVORITE_TRACK2